cngshow/prisme/README.md

 Modifying the request header to 'application/json' will also work.

 Below is a sample java application which shows how to parse the json.
-Te results might look like:
+The results might look like:

 http://localhost:3000/roles/get_roles.json?id=cshupp%40gmail.com&password=cshupp%40gmail.com<br>
 Role 0 is super_user<br>